allegro/bigflow/docs/ml-prediction.md

 ## Running the prediction process

-To run the process, you first need to build the image and deploy it to Google Container Registry, so Dataflow can use it to run a job.
+To run the process, you first need to build the image and deploy it to Google Artifact Registry, so Dataflow can use it to run a job.

 ```shell script